abreuf03/ElenaAbreuF/README.md

 In the **Interactive Systems Development** course, we carried out a group project focused on designing an interactive system.
 In my case, it was centered on an application called **EnjoyIt**, which recommended leisure plans based on a filtered search.

 In the **Language Processors** course, we developed a processor for a programming language.

+In the **Web Engineering course** , we created a functional website for an auction house.